 Run “mmsys.cpl” in a command prompt.
 Right-click on the sound icon in your system tray and select “Playback Devices”.

 When done, in the Sound Control Panel, verify which device is your system default and return to your desktop.

 Next, type “Device Manager” in your search box and click on the Device Manager app.
 Expand the “Sound, video, and game controllers” tab.

 Now, right click your default audio device driver, and click uninstall.

 Playing a test tone helps you determine if your machine’s audio subsystem has any function at all.

 To play a test tone, go to the Control Panel, and click the “Sound” link.
 Next, run “mmsys.cpl” in your search box or command prompt.
-Then, right-click on the sound icon in your system tray and chose “Playback Devices” option.
+Then, right-click on the sound icon in your system tray and choose “Playback Devices” option.

 In the resulting window, right-click on your “Default Device” and select “Test”.
-If everything is working well you should hear test sounds playing out of your default audio device.
+If everything is working well, you should hear test sounds playing out of your default audio device.